 - Remaining rent: Depending on your rental agreement and state laws, you might be required to pay the entire month's rent for every month remaining on your lease.
 How many months’ rent you must pay can vary.

-- Extra fees: Your rental agreement may specify additional fees above and beyond the remaining months’ rent in the event of early lease termination.
+- Extra fees: Your rental agreement may specify additional early termination fees above and beyond the remaining months’ rent in the event of early lease termination.

 - Security deposit: Depending on your rental agreement, breaking your lease early might result in your landlord not returning your security deposit.

-- Referrals: If you leave a property on bad terms, it can make renting a new place more difficult.
-Renters depend on their previous landlords or property managers for references, but if you don’t see eye to eye, you may not be able to count on them for a good referral.
+- References: If you leave a property on bad terms, it can make renting a new place more difficult.
+Renters depend on their previous landlords or property managers for references when they’re trying to sign a new lease, but if you don’t see eye to eye, you may not be able to count on them for a good reference.
 Worse, they may even go so far as to discourage someone else from renting to you.

 If you must break your lease, there are some steps you can take to help minimize the consequences.

-Even if you need to vacate the rental immediately, don't forget to do a walk-through with your landlord or property manager the day you move out.
+4. Don’t forget the walkthrough.
+Even if you need to vacate the rental immediately, don't forget to do a walkthrough with your landlord or property manager the day you move out.
 Take pictures or videos and document the rental unit's condition once you’ve removed your belongings.
 If the landlord can prove that you damaged the rental property or left it unclean, that could result in negative consequences.

 5 Reasons Tenants Can Break a Lease Without Penalty